Perly Consulting │ Beck Eco

 April 2026 data confirms production-scale deployment maturity across major enterprise platforms and government agencies.
 Amazon's Omniscan system removed 15 million counterfeits in 2025 with coordinated law enforcement, pursuing 32,000 bad actors across 14 countries and blocking anticipated threats 8 days before brand notification — demonstrating large-scale IP enforcement integrated with criminal justice.
 MarqVision deployed Marq AI (multi-agent enforcement engine) achieving 99.8% accuracy with median 5.3-hour response for domains (37x faster than industry 2-8 day baseline) and 11.3 hours for paid ads across 48,253 real incidents; company raised $48M Series B (April 2026, total $90M) targeting $100M ARR by mid-2027 with 350+ brand customers.
 The USPTO deployed three AI tools for trademark examination: image-search for visual similarity detection, mark description generator, and Class ACT for automated classification (immediate processing vs months historical), signaling government-scale institutional adoption.
 China's State Council reported 37,000 patent/trademark cases and 38,000 customs seizures (75.75 million items) in 2025 with 2026 priorities emphasizing emerging fields and e-commerce enforcement.
 Entrupy's physical authentication platform processed $3.7B worth of goods in 2025 (33% YoY growth) with 99.86% accuracy, demonstrating production-scale counterfeit detection in secondary markets.

-Market adoption signals have strengthened: 90% of surveyed B2C companies now face AI-accelerated threats with 78% experiencing 5%+ revenue loss; 82% plan increased investment.
 Yet critical structural barriers remain entrenched.
 False positive management at industrial scale erodes business trust — generative AI enables harder-to-detect impersonation (synthetic sellers, AI-generated images), and model drift increases false positives without continuous retraining.
 The enforcement paradox persists: AI excels at detection (billions of datapoints processed daily) but cannot enforce without human expert judgment, registrar relationships, legal escalation, and abuse desk responsiveness.
 SunTec's analysis documents that enforcement decisions require contextual knowledge (distinguishing counterfeits from authorized resellers, gray markets, legitimate reuse), and false positive consequences range from operational drag to legal liability and channel partner friction.
-The practice remains at production scale and leading-edge tier, sustained by six-year continuous deployment longevity and vendor ecosystem maturity, but organizational readiness gaps (specialist-team concentration), jurisdictional fragmentation (118+ countries), and the enforcement judgment requirement continue blocking mainstream adoption beyond large enterprise specialists.
+Practitioner assessment emphasizes defensibility barriers: AI tools require disclosed limitations documentation, non-Latin alphabet performance gaps create malpractice exposure, and client disclosure obligations remain unstandardized.
+The practice remains at production scale and leading-edge tier, sustained by six-year continuous deployment longevity and vendor ecosystem maturity, but organizational readiness gaps (specialist-team concentration), jurisdictional fragmentation (118+ countries), AI reliability variability, and the human judgment requirement continue blocking mainstream adoption beyond large enterprise specialists.

 TIER HISTORY